Section 1: Sleeping Well For Busy Minds

-I will share with you the top 8 things that contribute to a sleep problem and ways you can turn things around.
+I will share the top 8 things that contribute to a sleep problem and ways to turn things around.
 You will get effective structures and routines to help with sleep apnea, how to slow down a busy mind and increase your energy levels.

 What is considered a sleep problem anyway?
-A Sleep problem is often described as having great difficulty getting to sleep, or waking in the night for long periods, unable to return to restful sleep.
-When this hinders your life and lasts for a period of 3 months or longer, you have a sleep problem.
+A Sleep problem is described as having great difficulty getting to sleep or waking in the night for long periods, unable to return to restful sleep.
+When it hinders your life and lasts for a period of several weeks or longer, that is a sleep problem.

 How much sleep do I need?
 Ideally, you are getting 7 ½ hours or more.
 The minimum recommended sleep for an adult is 6 hours.
 This ensures you get a minimum of 4 sleep cycles, which means your important mental processing and body’s repair work gets done.
 A sleep cycle is usually 1 ½ hours long.

 As we get older we generally need less sleep than when younger.
 To reduce the worry around whether you are getting enough sleep, consider that you may actually be sleeping longer than you think.
 You can also catch up sleep, by having a 20 minute nap or meditation through the day.

 Here are the Top 8 foundations to sleep well